daltonmatos/kk2-firmware/Readme.txt

 - You can still use the original/manual input method to adjust all parameters.
 - If you find it difficult to adjust the potentiometers while flying you can always land your model, adjust the potentiometers and take off again.
 - Gimbal servo offsets are centered while tuning.
 - ACC trim values must be tuned in NORMAL SL mode only.
-Using "SL Mix" mode will have no effect.
+Using "SL Mix" mode will have no visual effect.
 - The selected tuning mode will not be saved.
 Power cycling will make it return to normal mode.
 - The chosen input/tuning rate will be saved.